 - 1. The oral tests take place in the period before the main examination series as notified on the timetable.
-Each Centre decides on a convenient period within these dates for its oral tests. - 2.
+Each centre decides on a convenient period within these dates for its oral tests. - 2.
 Centres must ensure well in advance of the tests that a suitably quiet room is available and that recording equipment is in good order. - 3.
 Centres must adhere to dates for completion of the oral tests and for the receipt of mark sheets and recordings to allow sufficient time for external moderation.
 It is vital that material does not arrive late. - 4.
 Centres with 30 or fewer candidates should use one examiner.
-Each Centre will select its own teacher/ Examiner.
-This is normally a teacher within the Afrikaans language department, but could be someone local from outside the Centre.
-A group of neighbouring Centres might choose the same teacher/ Examiner to conduct all their tests; in such a case each Centre is still responsible for submitting properly completed forms and samples. - Centres with more than 30 candidates may use more than one teacher/Examiner.
-If using more than one Examiner, Centres must carry out internal moderation so that a common standard is applied to all candidates. - 5.
+Each centre will select its own teacher/ Examiner.
+This is normally a teacher within the Afrikaans language department, but could be someone local from outside the centre.
+A group of neighbouring centres might choose the same teacher/ Examiner to conduct all their tests; in such a case each centre is still responsible for submitting properly completed forms and samples. - Centres with more than 30 candidates may use more than one teacher/Examiner.
+If using more than one Examiner, centres must carry out internal moderation so that a common standard is applied to all candidates. - 5.
 Centres entering candidates for the examination will receive a set of Oral Assessment Cards, notes about administration and forms for entering marks.
 Teachers/Examiners responsible for conducting the oral tests should familiarise themselves with these materials before the tests take place.
-The Oral Assessment Cards must remain confidential and the Centre must keep them in a secure place until the end of the examination period. - 6.
-External moderation of internal assessment is carried out by Cambridge. - Centres must submit the internally assessed marks of all candidates to Cambridge. - Centres must also submit the internally assessed work of a sample of candidates to Cambridge on CD.
-Go to www.cie.org.uk/samples for details of which candidates are to be included in the sample.
+The Oral Assessment Cards must remain confidential and the centre must keep them in a secure place until the end of the examination period. - 6.
+External moderation of internal assessment is carried out by Cambridge International.
+Centres must submit the internally assessed marks of all candidates to Cambridge International.
+Speaking tests take place during a period before the main examination series (see the timetable for the relevant series).
+A teacher/Examiner at the centre assesses candidates using the Oral assessment criteria grid (see page 21).
+After the tests, the centre must send the final marks, a recorded sample of the candidates' performances and completed forms for external moderation to Cambridge International before the advertised deadline.
+The forms for completion and the size of the sample required are available from www.cambridgeinternational.org/samples